 Sales development is the process by which potential leads are identified and processed for further sales outreach, bridging the gap between marketing and sales to reduce the time and resources spent on low-quality leads.
 In simpler terms, sales development scrutinizes the lead that a marketing unit has brought in to make sure it is ready for the next step.

 Regardless of what industry it is, the most important asset in any business is its human capital.
-Human resources ensure that this asset is nurtured and supported in a work environment.
+Human resources ensure this asset is nurtured and supported in a work environment.
 A functioning Human Resource Specialist is very important to the success of any Tech company.

-Human resources refer to the function in an organization that deals with the people that work in the organization and the issues that involve these people.
+Human resources refer to the function of an organization that deals with the people that work in the organization and the issues that involve these people.
 These issues can be training, compensation and benefits, recruitment, hiring and onboarding of employees, etc

-Pratham Mittal, founder of VenturePact describes that PM roles “requires understanding how users engage with a product and work alongside the developers to decide the product roadmap, priorities and other user experience related issues.”
+Pratham Mittal, founder of VenturePact describes that PM roles “require understanding how users engage with a product and work alongside the developers to decide the product roadmap, priorities and other user experience related issues.”

 Market research analysts are business expert who consults different sets of individuals or products, then collect, process and translate business-related information for their employers or clients.